Fluorine Chemistry Award

 Applicants must be nominated and should not make applications on their own behalf.

-Nominators should only send a covering letter, a Curriculum Vitae (CV) and a full publication list to Dr Alison Stuart, Chairman, details below.
+Nominators should only send a covering letter, a Curriculum Vitae (CV) and a full publication list.